GEN • GEN: Michael Cooley's Genetic Genealogy Blog

 About Michael Cooley

 Genealogy has been one of my hobbies since 1977.
-Although I've never
+I published and The Pettit Correspondent and The National Queries Forum(NQF) in

 The news about the mitochondrial DNA extraction from Ötzi the Iceman